ngdeconf/ng-de.org/friends-ticket/index.md

   We create an open, diverse and welcoming conference with fantastic speakers and a warm and friendly environment.
 ---

-## 🎉 NG-DE Friends Ticket – Your All-Inclusive Package! 🎉
+## NG-DE Friends Ticket 🎉

-- 👩‍🏫 Workshop Day: Participate in one of our exclusive workshops and level up your skills.
-- 🫂 Two Conference Days: Enjoy talks, networking, and all the NG-DE vibes!
-- 🍵 Limited Edition Cup: Perfect for your coffee or matcha tea.
-- ✒️ Special Conference Journal: Capture every idea and moment.
-- 👕 Exclusive NG-DE T-Shirt: Wear your community pride in style!

-- 💥 Total Value: _1428 €_
-- 🎄 Christmas Special: Only **€833 €**!
+If you love the NG-DE conference and want to snag a very special offer that only a select few attendees can get, the Friends Ticket is just what you’re looking for!

+### Why is it special?

+- You’ll receive an exclusive swag package reserved only for our closest friends.
+- Enjoy all three conference days, including a workshop of your choice.
+- Be one of the first 10 buyers and get an invitation to our VIP dinner!
+Rub shoulders with speakers, workshop leaders, community icons, and even members of the Angular team themselves. 🤗

-**🎅 Don’t Miss Out: This offer is only available until Christmas.
-Grab your Friends Ticket and join the NG-DE adventure!**
+**🎅 Don’t Miss Out:** This exclusive offer is only available until New Year's Eve.
+Grab your Friends Ticket now and be part of the NG-DE adventure!

+<tito-widget event="ng-de/berlin-2025" releases="bselfksgx8w" discount-code="christmas-for-friends" save-metadata-parameters="utm_*"></tito-widget>

 _By buying a ticket you accept the code of conduct._

-<tito-widget event="ng-de/berlin-2025" releases="bselfksgx8w" discount-code="christmas-for-friends" save-metadata-parameters="utm_*"></tito-widget>

 <script>
   const url = new URL(location.href)